RobinaZv/UT_Library_Robotont_Robina-thesis-2025/README.md

 # Result

 After generating map, running the navigation and giving the navigation points, the robot will drive trhought the points and on its way scan the RFID tags.
-It will then create a heat-map for each of the tags to display their most probable location.
+It will then create a heat-map for each of the tags to display their most probable location and height.
 It is possible to also later visualize these tags on the map using:

 ```
 ros2 run robina_rfid marker_publisher